Docs

 EllipseRadiusX, RadiusY

-PolygonSides (3-12), InnerRadius for star mode
+PolygonSides (3 to 12), InnerRadius for star mode

 LineStart/end points